“Playful, when it comes to discussing grammar and good writing, is helpful.”

 - The overly enthusiastic sort, always asking, “Isn’t that cool?”

 Basically, my motto is do what’s effective.
 If video clips from popular movies make the point of the lesson stick more clearly, then I show video clips.
 If a group activity will help students solidify their ideas for their writing, then I construct a group activity.
 If a customized website is the best way to have them encounter, analyze, and practice grammar concepts, then I construct a website.
 That’s my teaching philosophy.
-I don’t do anything solely to entertain or have fun or whatever.
-I try to do what will work best to make the concepts stick.
+I don’t do anything solely to entertain; I do what will make the concepts stick.

 The second half of my motto is to give my students everything that I wish I’d gotten out of the class as a student.
 I wish that I could have mastered all the punctuation marks as a freshman rather than still picking up the pieces in grad school.
 I wish that I’d had explicit instruction in style and paragraph cohesion and voice.
 I try to find the most effective ways to teach them what I think they’ll appreciate knowing.

 I encountered the six traits as a student teacher, and my mentor teacher even gave me a nifty stamp for scoring papers.
 I continued to use the traits as a graduate instructor, and I still use them not only in my community college courses but in my own writing.
 They help writers/students start with what’s most important and work their way through the process until all sides of the writing are polished — not just the grammar: